OpenLDAP LDAP integration reference

-During the initial agent install and configuration documented in Modify the integration settings, you are asked to configure some basic attributes.
-These are the default attributes for OpenLDAP integrations:
+During the initial agent install and configuration documented in Install and configure the Okta LDAP agent, these are the attributes for OpenLDAP integrations:

 - Unique Identifier Attribute - entryuuid